decred/vspd/docs/deployment.md

 - On the voting servers...
   - The existing dcrd instance requires no changes.
   - Create a new instance of dcrwallet listening for RPC connections on a different port.
-Ensure wallet is unlocked and voting is enabled (dcrstakepool wallet should have voting disabled).
+Ensure the new wallet is unlocked and voting is enabled (dcrstakepool wallet should still have voting disabled).

 - On the front-end server...
   - Run an instance of dcrd with txindex enabled.
+  - Run the vspd binary
+    - Configure webserver to proxy requests from the internet to vspd.
-  - Run the vspd binary and ensure the listening port can be reached over the internet.
-Configure vspd to use the newly created dcrwallet instances.
+    - Configure vspd to use the newly created dcrwallet instances.

 ## Monitoring